Tuesday, September 27, 2016

 Greatest box art ever?

 "Can somebody help me find my chest?".
 Yes, I was hooked from the moment I saw this cover and then read that line!
-This game has the best box art I have ever seen, by far!!
-Well, after staring at it for longer than I should have, I took the plunge and booted it up.
-Ahem, okay, I have nothing more to add to this fine subject matter.
-I don't wish to get into trouble lol
+This game has the best box art I have ever seen!!
+I have nothing more to add to this fine subject matter.
+I don't wish to get into trouble.
+Try not to stare at it for too long.
+Fantastic box artwork.

 A hard disk version is available from D-Bug. (highly recommended)

-Old Games Finder has floppy images for those that love disk-swapping hell.
+Old Games Finder has floppy images for those who enjoy disk-swapping.

 A little surfing revealed this walk-through.